10 Best Checking Accounts for Bad Credit in 2024

 • Personal: At $3 per month, the personal account offers roundup-based investments, a retirement account, and banking services for one person.

-• Family: For $5 per month, Family plan holders get the benefits above, plus investment accounts and financial educational resources for their children.
+• Premium: For $12 per month, Premium plan holders get the benefits above, plus investment accounts and financial educational resources for their children.
+They also receive a 3% IRA match on new funds and ability to add individual stocks.

 Acorns Key Features: